mateori0s/api-users-wallets/README.md

 docker-compose up -d
 ```

 This will start a PostgreSQL container on port 5432.
+The container is configured to automatically create the database `users_wallets_dev` on first initialization.

 ### 4. Build and run the application